-Your choice of almond or hazelnut meal (to create the meal, add your choice of nuts into food processor, and pulse until it becomes fine.
-You can make extra, and put it in a air tight glass jar and keep it in the refrigerator for up to a few weeks)
+- your choice almond or hazelnut meal (to create the meal, add your choice of nuts into a food processor, and pulse until it becomes fine.
+You can make extra, and put it in an airtight glass and keep it in the refrigerator for up to a few weeks)

-Your choice of seasonal stone fruit or fresh berries.
+- your choice of seasonal stone fruit or fresh berries, or savory toppings

-Baking brush for brushing on the egg whites
+- baking brush for brushing the egg whites onto the dough

 Preheat oven to 350 degrees.

-In a food processor, add 1 cup of flour, cut up the butter into small pieces, salt and sugar, and pulse until combined.
+In a food processor, add 1 cup of flour, butter, salt and sugar, and pulse until combined.
 However, make sure you pulse instead of holding the button down.
 After this has mixed well, and it becomes almost like a meal, add the egg yolks, water, and the remaining 1/2 cup of flour, and pulse ingredients until mixed.
 Take it out and put it on a flexible cutting board (I noticed it works best if you roll the dough out on the flexible cutting board for transferring to your baking sheet).